Timilehinajani/business-setup/README.md

 # business-setup
 In this repository, users, groups, and directories were created for a small business.
 Additionally, ownership was reassigned, and appropriate access rights were granted to the relevant groups.
 The commands used to accomplish these tasks are outlined below.
 # users
-Andrew, System Administrator
+•Andrew, System Administrator
-Julius, Legal
+•Julius, Legal
 Chizi, Human Resource Manager
 Jeniffer, Sales Manager
 Adeola, Business Strategist